Cray-HPE/docs-csm/operations/firmware/FAS_Paradise.md

 ## Update Paradise `bmc_active` procedure

 NOTE: Some BMC firmware updates will require that factory defaults, or a factory reset, be applied.
-You can check for this requirement when you download a new HFP firmware release.
+Check for this requirement when downloading a new HFP firmware release.
 It is very important to check for and perform this action if it is required.
-If a factory reset of the BMC is required, follow
+If a factory reset of the BMC is required, then follow
 [the BMC factory reset procedure](#reset-bmc-factory-defaults) at the bottom of this page before updating the BMC firmware.